 You may hear the terms service and sales order used interchangeably.
 The truth is that the word you use depends on the nature of your field services business.

-The main difference between these two forms is that sales orders are for items or products, and service forms are for repair or maintenance work.
+Drawing from our experience, the main difference between these two forms is that sales orders are for items or products, and service forms are for repair or maintenance work.

 Service orders (also known as work orders) are most commonly used in the field services industry.
 However, depending on your trade, you may also use sales orders.